pavelm/chiron/README.md

 [Chiron][chiron] is a library for working with JSON for F#, similar to the Haskell Aeson package.
 See the dedicated [Chiron Site][chiron] for more information.

+## Differences in this Branch

+This branch removes the dependency on FParsec, using instead a short hand-rolled parser.

 ## Installation

 Chiron can be installed from [NuGet](https://www.nuget.org/packages/chiron "Chiron on NuGet").
 Using the Package Manager Console: